bengler/pebbles-cors/README.md

 If the given origin is not in the list of _trusted domains_, *no* CORS response headers will be set and the request is processed normally.

+## Requirements

+Pebbles::Cors uses memcached to store the list of trusted domains for a given origin.
+You will therefore need an instance of memcached running locally.
+Pebbles::Cors will look for a global variable called `$memcached`, or instantiate a new instance of Dalli::Client if that variable does not exists.

 ## Installation

 Add this line to your application's Gemfile: